Writing a will is a good idea for anyone, but its especially important if you own your own business. Here's why.

 But a will does much more than leave property.
 It also lets you:

-With Nolo's Online Living Trust you can create a living trust online with maximum ease and minimum cost.
-Just log in, answer questions about yourself and your property, and print.
-Nolo provides legal and practical information to help you decide the best way to set up your trust.
+You can also use Nolo's Quicken WillMaker to create a living trust with high ease and low cost.
+Just answer questions about yourself and your property, and print.
+WillMaker provides legal and practical information to help you decide the best way to set up your trust.

 If you co-own a business with others, such as a partnership, LLC, or corporation, you will want to sign a buy-sell agreement, or buyout agreement, with your co-owners, that will control what happens to your ownership interest when you die.
 Some owners agree that the business should have the opportunity to buy the business your share of the business back from whoever inherits it.
 A buyout agreement can even call for the company to purchase life insurance on the owners so that it can be used to fund the purchase of a deceased owners interest, turning the buyout agreement into a business continuation plan.
 Other business owners want to keep the business in the family, and in that case the buyout agreement can be turned into a succession plan.
 For more information, see Business Buyout Agreements: A Step-by-Step Guide for Co-Owners, by Bethany K. Laurence and Anthony Mancuso (Nolo).